 Once this is completed, our Statement of Impact will be assessed by the Arts Council.

-Over the next two years we will be raising the profile of the Arts within the school and are looking forward to engaging the children with a range of opportunities to support their creativity.
-We are already well on our way with our art and dance clubs and events, including the Schools' Gotta Dance show at Crewe Lyceum Theatre and our Jubilee Arts week.
+We have already begun to raise the profile of the Arts within the school and are enjoying engaging the children with a range of opportunities to support their creativity.
+We are already very busy with our art and dance clubs, events, competitions and exhibitions, including the Jubilee Arts Week, Schools' Gotta Dance show, Coronation bench competition and RCA Young Artists Competition and New Vic art exhibition.